5 Steps to Designing High-Impact Blended Learning Experiences

 - What are the key differentiating features of this technology?
 Will it support your organizational needs?
 For example, are there robust analytics to track user progress through a course?

 - What types of learning experiences can this technology enable?
 For example, does it enable compliance, self-paced, cohort-based, experiential, community of practice, simulation, etc.?
+(See here for 4 things about learning technology that you should know.)

 4. Match topics to each medium